-Every app should provide a small icon that iOS can display when the app name matches a term in a Spotlight search.
-Additionally, apps with settings should provide a small icon to display in the built-in Settings app.
-Both icons should clearly identify your app—ideally, they should match your app icon.
+Every app should also provide a small icon that iOS can display when the app name matches a term in a Spotlight search.
+Additionally, apps with settings should provide a small icon to display in the built-in Settings app, and apps that support notifications should provide a small icon to display in notifications.
+All icons should clearly identify your app—ideally, they should match your app icon.
 If you don’t provide these icons, iOS might shrink your main app icon for display in these locations.

 Don’t add an overlay or border to your Settings icon. iOS automatically adds a 1-pixel stroke to all icons so that they look good on the white background of Settings.